opencomputeproject/SAI/doc/ECMP/Class-Based-Forwarding.md

 }  sai_acl_entry_attr_t;
 ```

 If the packet is not assigned a forwarding-class, then the forwarding-class of the packet shall be 0.
 For example, if no qos-map or ACL is configured.
+Normal QOS/ACL precedence rules apply; if supported by the implementation, the ACL would override the QOS MAP decision.

 *Resource monitoring considerations:*